Sinking of the Titanic: Cultural impact and wreckage

 Titanic's sinking has become a cultural phenomenon, commemorated by artists, film-makers, writers, composers, musicians and dancers from the time immediately after the sinking to the present day.
 On 1 September 1985, a joint US-French expedition led by Robert Ballard found the wreck of Titanic, and the ship's rediscovery led to an explosion of interest in Titanic's story.
 Numerous expeditions have been launched to film the wreck and, controversially, to salvage objects from the debris field.
 The first major exhibition of recovered artefacts was held at London's National Maritime Museum in 1994–95.
-The disaster inspired numerous films; in 1997, James Cameron's film Titanic became the first film ever to take $1 billion at the box office, and the film's soundtrack became the best-selling soundtrack recording of all time.
+The disaster inspired numerous films; in 1997, James Cameron's film Titanic became the first film ever to take $1 billion at the box office, the second film to win 11 Academy Awards, including Best Picture, after Ben-Hur (1959), and the film's soundtrack became the best-selling soundtrack recording of all time.

 The wreck is steadily decaying, with an estimated 0.5–1 ton of metal turning to oxide per day (assuming one ten-thousandth of an inch per day on all surfaces).
 Eventually Titanic's structure will collapse, and she will be reduced to a patch of rust on the seabed, with any remaining scraps of the ship's hull mingled with her more durable fittings, like the propellers, bronze capstans, compasses and the telemotor.

 Casualties and survivors

 The number of casualties of the sinking is unclear due to several factors, including confusion over the passenger list, which included some names of people who cancelled their trip at the last minute, and the fact that several passengers travelled under aliases for various reasons and were double-counted on the casualty lists.
 The death toll has been put at between 1,490 and 1,635 people.
 The figures below are from the British Board of Trade report on the disaster.

 Less than a third of those aboard Titanic survived the disaster.
 Some survivors died shortly afterwards; injuries and the effects of exposure caused the deaths of several of those brought aboard Carpathia.
-Of the groups shown in the table, 49 percent of the children, 26 percent of the female passengers, 82 percent of the male passengers and 78 percent of the crew died.
+Of the groups shown in the table, 49 per cent of the children, 26 per cent of the female passengers, 82 per cent of the male passengers and 78 per cent of the crew died.
 The figures show stark differences in the survival rates between men and women, and of the different classes aboard Titanic, especially among women and children.
-Although less than 10 percent of first- and second-class women (combined) were lost, 54 percent of those in third class died.
+Although less than 10 per cent of first- and second-class women (combined) were lost, 54 per cent of those in third class died.
 Similarly, five of six first-class and all second-class children survived, but 52 of the 79 in third class perished.
 The only first-class child to perish was Loraine Allison, aged two.
-Proportionately, the heaviest losses were suffered by the second-class men, of whom 92 percent died.
+Proportionately, the heaviest losses were suffered by the second-class men, of whom 92 per cent died.
 Of the pets brought aboard, three survived the sinking.